jazzfool/otway/README.md

 });
 ```

-The important detail here is that this syntax works with custom widgets too - and you can still write a mix-in trait to add the conveniences seen in the first example for custom widgets.

 There exists an underlying widget tree in the form of `CommonRef/Common`.
 Each widget has its own `Common`.
 The advantage of this secondary reference-based tree hosted/owned by the corresponding widgets of the primary tree is that traversals can go upwards.

 ### Event Queue Synchronization